batlabucd/OHSNAP/README.md

 `branch_lbls` is a directory of `.txt` files, each containing a comma-separated list of species to be used for branch labelled models.
 In each case, the species tree (`data/species.tfl`) is searched with the list of species for the first common ancestor clade and labelled.

 `models` is a directory of CodeML control file templates for each model to be run.
 An example model file is here: https://github.com/batlabucd/OHSNAP/blob/master/ohsnap/example/models/CladeModelC.mod.
-These control file templates contain placeholders e.g. `{phy_fn}`, `{mod}`, `{out_dir}`, that are given values by OHSNAP during run time and should be present in all model files.
+These control file templates contain placeholders e.g. `{phy_fn}`, `{mod}`, `{out_dir}`, that are replaced with values by OHSNAP during run time.
+They tell CodeML how the inputs are named and how the outputs should be named.
+They should be present as is in all model files.

 The `phy` directory is a directory of gene alignment files in Phylip format (http://scikit-bio.org/docs/0.2.3/generated/skbio.io.phylip.html), with each file named after the gene and with the extension `.phy`.
 The sequence ID of each sequence in an alignment is the name of a species present in the species tree (`data/species.tfl`).